acts-project/acts/docs/core/utilities/grid_axis.md

 # Grid and axis

-The `Grid` template class provides a generic binned `Grid` implementation in $N$ dimensions. `Grid` accepts a variadic list of `Axis` types, where the number of axes equals the number of desired dimensions of the `Grid`.
+The `Grid` template class provides a generic binned `Grid` implementation in :math:`N` dimensions. `Grid` accepts a variadic list of `Axis` types, where the number of axes equals the number of desired dimensions of the `Grid`.

 ## Axis
 `Axis` accepts two template parameters: